How Does Our Collaborative Divorce Retainer Work?

 Before you hire an attorney for your Collaborative Divorce, it is important that you understand how their retainer works.
 We value transparency, and we strongly believe the best clients are well-informed clients.
 If you want to learn more, we invite you to click the button below and contact us.

 Adam B. Cordover is one of the most experienced Collaborative Divorce lawyers in Florida.
-He is a member of the Board of the International Academy of Collaborative Professionals and recipient of the inaugural Visionary Award of the Florida Academy of Collaborative Professionals.
+He is a former member of the Board of the International Academy of Collaborative Professionals and recipient of the inaugural Visionary Award of the Florida Academy of Collaborative Professionals.
 Adam is co-author of an American Bar Association book on Collaborative Practice and has trained judges, lawyers, mental health professionals, and financial professionals in Collaborative Practice throughout the U.S., Canada, France, Israel, and Brazil.